dulshan-perera/dulshan-perera/README.md

 ### Hello there! 👋

 <b>My name is Dulshan Perera.
-A Software Engineering undergraduate at SLIIT.
+I am a Software Engineering undergraduate at SLIIT.</b>

+- I'm working as a Software Development intern at attune Consulting.
+- I’m currently learning SpringBoot.

 <!--
 **dulshan-perera/dulshan-perera** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.